Steven Balbus: Research and career

 in Paris until 2012, when he moved to Oxford as the Savilian Professor of Astronomy.
 He retired from this post in October 2024, retaining Emeritus status.
 At Oxford, he taught astrophysical gas dynamics, general relativity, and supervised postdoctoral researchers and students.

 Balbus' research is in theoretical astrophysics.
 He has made discoveries related to gravitational instability in the interstellar medium and several contributions to the theory of thermal processes in magnetised dilute plasmas.
 He is best known for a 1991 paper, published with former colleague John F. Hawley, describing what is now known as magnetorotational instability (MRI).
-Most recently, Balbus has been working on a theory of the Sun's internal rotation.
-As of 2016, Balbus has also been lecturing an undergraduate course in general relativity at the University of Oxford; with several lectures coinciding with the discovery of gravitational waves in February 2016.
+Balbus has also contributed to the theory of the Sun's internal rotation.
+For many years, Balbus lectured an undergraduate course in general relativity at the University of Oxford; several lectures coincided with the discovery of gravitational waves in February 2016.
+He is the author of the textbook An Introduction to General Relativity and Cosmology: Theory, Observations, and Applications (2026, Princeton University Press).

 Awards and honours

 Balbus was awarded a Chaire d'excellence in 2004 by the French Ministry of Higher Education.
 In 2013, he shared the Shaw Prize in Astronomy with Hawley for their work on the MRI.
 Considered one of the highest honours in astronomy, the prize included a US$1 million cash award.
 According to the Shaw selection committee the "discovery and elucidation of the magnetorotational instability (MRI)" solved the previously "elusive" problem of accretion, a widespread phenomenon in astrophysics and "provides what to this day remains the only viable mechanism for the outward transfer of angular momentum in accretion disks".